-Following the strategy outlined in the first part of the introduction we show that if $m$ satisfies a certain condition then every finite-dimensional $U_{\eta_g}$--module is free over $U_{\eta_1}(\m_-)$.
-Thus the dimension of every such module is divisible by $m^{\frac{1}{2}{\rm dim}~\mathcal{O}_g}$.
+Following the strategy outlined in the beginning of this section we show that if $\bar{m}$ satisfies a certain condition then every finite-dimensional $U_{\eta_g}$--module is free over $U_{\eta_1}(\m_-)$.
+Thus the dimension of every such module is divisible by $\bar{m}^{\frac{1}{2}{\rm dim}~\mathcal{O}_g}$.
 This establishes the De Concini--Kac--Procesi conjecture.

 Note that in the case of restricted representations of a small quantum group similar results were obtained in \cite{Dr}.
 The situation in \cite{Dr} is rather similar to the case of the trivial character $\eta=\eta_1$ in our setting.